 - Pose new questions.

 The Ministry of Justice publishes a tariff of expert fees every year.
 The judge can increase or decrease the fees published in the tariff if he or she deems it necessary.
 The fees include investigation, examination, transportation, accommodation and other relevant expenses.

 20. What are the rules concerning appeals of first instance judgments in large commercial disputes?

 Decisions rendered by the first instance courts can be appealed before the regional appellate courts.
-However, only decisions concerning a movable or a debt amounting to at least TRY3,110 can be appealed before the regional appellate courts.
+However, only decisions concerning a movable or a debt amounting to at least TRY3,560 (the amount is subject to review) can be appealed before the regional appellate courts.

 Regional appellate courts can reverse the decisions of the first instance courts and can also render a new decision regarding the dispute.